-Price discovery is a fundamental part of every secondary market on the planet, including crypto exchanges.
-Price discovery helps to give an accurate value of an asset based on prevailing market information.
+Price discovery is a fundamental part of every secondary market, including cryptocurrency.
+Price discovery helps to give an accurate value of an asset based on market activity.

-Every Bitcoin holder and trader relies on price discovery for buying and selling decisions.
-They rely on it for measuring their performance, determining taxes, and for accurate payments.
-And through their trading activities, they are also part of the price discovery process.
+You rely on it for measuring your performance, determining taxes, and making accurate payments.
+And through your trading activities, you also contribute to the price discovery process.

 Price discovery helps shape the entire altcoin and token market where ETH and BTC are used for purchases and funding.